AI Models for Depressive Disorder Detection and Diagnosis: A Review: Related Work

 \subsubsection{Neuroimaging-Based Prediction}

 Longitudinal neuroimaging data can be used to predict the trajectory of depression or treatment response.

 \paragraph{GNNs} GNNs are widely applied to predict outcomes from neuroimaging data.
 Study \cite{10268256} involves data collection from 79 participants, including 25 Android and 54 iPhone users (ages 18–25) at the University of Connecticut.
 Data types collected comprised weekly QUIDS survey results, clinical diagnoses obtained through standardized medical evaluations, Fitbit activity and sleep records, raw GPS trajectories, and categorical GPS data.
 Exploratory analysis utilized heatmap visualizations to examine spatial movement patterns.
 Graph Neural Networks (GNNs) were then applied by constructing participant‐similarity graphs, where edges were defined using various distance metrics—Euclidean similarity for continuous features and Levenshtein edit distance for categorical GPS sequences.
 The efficacy of each metric was assessed via K-Nearest Neighbors and spectral clustering; final clustering outputs were compared against clinical labels using F1 scores to identify the optimal metric for graph construction \cite{10268256}.
-A parallel study with the same cohort and data modalities (including auxiliary metadata) employed an identical methodology, reaffirming the comparative evaluation of distance metrics in GNN-based depression outcome prediction \cite{s22041545}.

 Another important study \cite{Jiao2025DeepGraph} integrates functional magnetic resonance imaging (fMRI) and electroencephalography (EEG) data from the EMBARC clinical trial to predict treatment responses in patients with major depressive disorder (MDD).
 Pre-treatment resting-state fMRI and EEG scans were obtained from 130 patients randomized to sertraline and 135 randomized to placebo.
 Functional connectivity matrices for each modality were constructed and augmented via Common Orthogonal Basis Extraction (COBE).
 These matrices were then encoded by parallel graph neural networks with dynamic, learnable weight and scaling matrices to capture spatial dependencies and enable interpretability of region‐specific contributions.
 Encoded feature embeddings were fused through a modality correlation maximization strategy to produce joint representations, which fed into a multilayer perceptron (MLP) for treatment‐outcome prediction.
 The framework identified key predictive brain networks—such as the frontoparietal control network and limbic system—associated with differential antidepressant and placebo responses \cite{Jiao2025DeepGraph}.